RatulHasan/wp-playwright/README.md

 ## ⚠️️ Attention ⚠️

-Currently don't install, download this from [github](https://github.com/RatulHasan/play-wordpress-wright), then copy and paste the swapEnvironment.js and swapBackEnvironment.js in your plugin directory.
+Currently don't install, download this from [github](https://github.com/RatulHasan/play-wordpress-wright), then copy and paste the `swapEnvironment.js` and `swapBackEnvironment.js` in your plugin root directory.

-Copy your `wp-config.php` file and place it in your plugin root directory like `akismet/` and rename it with `playwright-wp-config.php`.
+Then, Copy your `wp-config.php` file and place it in your plugin root directory like `akismet/` and rename it with `playwright-wp-config.php`.

 Add these line in `playwright-wp-config.php`
 ```